oorabona/kysely-duckdb/README.md

 ### Security Reporting

-If you discover a security vulnerability, please email security@example.com (or create a private security advisory on GitHub).
+If you discover a security vulnerability, create a private security advisory on GitHub.

 ## Requirements